Dunn's: Franchising

-In the mid-1980s, Dunn's got into trouble with Bill 101 for having the English term "smoked meat" on the sign out front.
-Dunn's manager at the time stated in defence of the sign that Parti Québécois MNA Gérald Godin himself ordered the sandwich by its name.
-Dunn's also fought a ruling to change the name of "smoked meat" to "boeuf mariné" in order to conform to the Quebec Charter of the French language.
-They won the ruling on appeal by proving that if they did not advertise "smoked meat" by that term they would confuse and anger customers.
-Due to the work of Aideh Dunn, under the new ruling, enacted in 1987, smoked meat became a word in both official languages of Canada.
+Quebec language dispute

-Locations
+When the controversial Charter of the French Language (Bill 101) became law in 1977, the Office québécois de la langue française (OQLF) took action against Dunn's and other stores retailing imported kosher goods that did not meet its labelling requirements, an action perceived in the Jewish community as an unfair targeting and antisemitism.
+This coincided with a high-profile case brought by the OQLF against Dunn's due to the apostrophe in the establishment's sign, which remains.

-There are currently ten locations, which are:
+Dunn's also got in trouble with the OQLF for having the English word, "Smoked Meat" on the sign out front.
+Dunn's, along with other well-known delicatessen establishments, also fought a ruling to change the name of "Smoked Meat" to "Boeuf Mariné" in order to conform to Quebec Language Law.
+They won the ruling by appeal by proving that if they didn't advertise "Smoked Meat" they would confuse and anger customers.
+A good example of this was Parti Québécois MNA Gérald Godin who himself ordered the sandwich by its English name.
+Due to the work of Myer Dunn, under the new ruling, enacted in 1987, Smoked meat became a word in both Official languages of Canada.